fernandomospf/fernandomospf/README.md

 - 🔥 Technical Senior Specialist at in NTT Data

-- 💬 Ask me about JavaScript, TypeScript, CSS, SQL, Node.JS, Go and others technologies
+- 💬 Ask me about JavaScript, TypeScript, CSS, SQL, Node.JS and others technologies

 - 👨‍💻 More at [fernandomos.dev](https://fernandomos.dev)